Neutron star evolution with the Bemfica-Disconzi-Noronha-Kovtun viscous hydrodynamics framework: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 We thank Luis Lehner and Marcelo Rubio for their enlightening discussion about hydrodynamics.
+We also thank Óscar H. Petit for his comments in the first version of the manuscript.
 HLHS is supported by the Croucher Scholarship.
 MB acknowledge partial support from the STFC Consolidated Grant no. ST/Z000424/1.
 YB acknowledges support by the Beatriu de Pinós postdoctoral program under the Ministry of Research and Universities of the Government of Catalonia (2022 BP 00225) and grants PID2022-136224NB-C21, PID2022- 136224NB-C22 and 2021-SGR-872.
 FA and CP acknowledge support by the grant PID2022- 138963NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by “ERDF A way of making Europe''.
 PF is partially supported by the STFC Consolidated Grant ST/X000931/1.